bencvt/McPacketSniffer/README.md

 ## Usage

+McPacketSniffer is a utility; there is no GUI.
+It's all text files.

-Start Minecraft with this mod installed, which will automatically create `(minecraft dir)/mods/McPacketSniffer/options.txt`.
+Start Minecraft with this mod installed, which will automatically create `(minecraft-dir)/mods/McPacketSniffer/options.txt`.
 You can open this file in a text editor to specify exactly what you want to log.
 Any changes you make will take effect within a few seconds; no need to restart Minecraft, though some settings won't take effect until you open a new server connection.

-The packet logs are located in `(minecraft dir)/mods/McPacketSniffer/logs`.
+The packet logs are located in `(minecraft-dir)/mods/McPacketSniffer/logs`.

 Note that the packet logs capture normal client <-> server traffic.
 This does *not* include every piece of data sent and received by the Minecraft client.